Car Insurance in California

 - Do not get involved in emotionally heated discussions.

-Because teen drivers are already highly susceptible to car crashes, California law states if you are under 18 years old, you are NOT allowed to use a cell phone for any reason while driving, including texting and making calls.
+California law states if you are under 18 years old, you are NOT allowed to use a cell phone for any reason while driving, including texting and making calls this includes a hands free device.

 Remember, all violations can affect your car insurance premiums.
 Stay safe and keep your car insurance rates low.Choose a State: